Sony RX10 IV vs A6300

 The Sony Cyber-shot DSC-RX10 IV and the Sony Alpha A6300 are two enthusiast cameras that were revealed to the public, respectively, in September 2017 and February 2016.
 The RX10 IV is a fixed lens compact, while the A6300 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (RX10 IV) and an APS-C (A6300) sensor.
-The RX10 IV has a resolution of 20 megapixel, whereas the A6300 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The RX10 IV has a resolution of 20 megapixels, whereas the A6300 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is considerably smaller (36 percent) than the Sony RX10 IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.